Fill the Nutrition Gap Program (FNGAP)

 FNGAP’s approaches

-FNGAP’s integrated approach builds on CARE’s Resilience Framework and goes beyond the ability to recover from shocks to address the root causes of vulnerability.
+FNGAP’s integrated approach builds on CARE’s Resilience Framework and goes beyond the ability to recover from shocks to address the root causes of hardship.
 Three approaches are used:

 1. Home gardens: To improve dietary diversity and provide a sustainable source of essential nutrients (i.e. greens, vegetables and poultry), home gardens are integrated into CARE’s successful Farmer Field and Business School Model (FFBS) in Uganda, Nepal, Guatemala, Ghana, and Ethiopia.